 Reid Wilson is the Founder and Editor of Pluribus News.
 Reid has been a staff writer at The Washington Post and The Hill newspaper.
 He served as editor in chief of National Journal’s The Hotline, and as the Tony Coelho Adjunct Professor at The George Washington University’s Graduate School of Political Management.
 Reid is the author of “Epidemic: Ebola and the Global Scramble to Prevent the Next Killer Outbreak,” published in 2018.
 In 2012, Comedy Central named Reid “The Greatest Political Mind of Our Time.”

 Kyle Trygstad is Managing Editor of Pluribus News.
-Kyle has covered politics in Washington for 17 years, from the halls of Congress to the campaign trail.
-He most recently served as politics editor at Bloomberg Government, leading the publication’s coverage of congressional elections and House and Senate leadership.
-He served as editor in chief of National Journal’s The Hotline; features editor and political reporter at Roll Call, and Washington correspondent for Real Clear Politics.
+Kyle covered politics in Washington for 17 years, from the halls of Congress to the campaign trail.
+He previously served as politics editor at Bloomberg Government, leading the publication’s coverage of congressional elections and House and Senate leadership.
+He served as editor in chief of National Journal’s The Hotline; features editor and political reporter at Roll Call; and Washington correspondent for Real Clear Politics.
 Kyle got his start in political journalism covering Virginia’s General Assembly in Richmond as a stringer for small news outlets across the Commonwealth.

 Sophie Quinton covers economic, tax and regulatory policy for Pluribus News.
 Sophie previously covered state fiscal and economic trends for Stateline, a project of the Pew Charitable Trusts.
 She started her career at National Journal, where she wrote about a range of state and federal policy issues.
 Her work has appeared in The Washington Post, USA Today, The Atlantic and other national and local outlets.
 Originally from the United Kingdom and now reporting from Denver, Colo., Sophie graduated from Yale University in 2010.